Top 100 Pharmacology Flashcards for Quick Revision Before Your Exam

 Bonus Tip for exams

 Don’t try to memorize everything at once.
-Go through 10 to 20 pharmacology flashcards daily.
-Mark the ones you find tricky and review them more often.
+Go through 10 to 20 pharmacology test questions with answers daily.
+Mark the flashcards ones you find tricky and review them more often.
 With repetition and the right mindset, you’ll see results quickly.

 Found this helpful?
 Bookmark this page, to share it with a classmate, or print it for your next study session.